Unity-Technologies/ml-agents/README.md

 [Download](https://store.unity.com/download) and install Unity, ML-Agents works with versions that are 2017.1 and above.

-### Get Anaconda environment
+### Get Python 3 environment

+Option 1: [Download](https://www.python.org/downloads/release/python-364/) and install Python 3.6.4, (Python 3.6.5 doesn't work with Tensorflow yet).

-[Download](https://www.anaconda.com/download) and install Anaconda with Python 3.6 version.
+Option 2: [Download](https://www.anaconda.com/download) and install Anaconda with Python 3.6 version.

+(For Windows) Choose to add to PATH if you don't know how to do it yourself, see [here](https://docs.python.org/3/using/windows.html) for more details.

 ### Clone the repo and install dependencies

-You can get the ML-Agents code and all the packages it depends on with:
+You can get the ML-Agents code and all the packages it depends on by running the following in your command line tool.

 ```
 git clone https://github.com/Unity-Technologies/ml-agents.git